 WHY I BECAME A THERAPIST

+Therapy is an incredible tool that we can use for self-reflection, support, and insight.
 I believe in the inherent strength and value of every person.
 Life can be wonderfully beautiful at times and at other times leave us feel overwhelmed and challenged.
 In all of life’s moments, having extra support and a trusting connection with someone is essential.
 Trust, acceptance, and understanding is the foundation of our therapeutic relationship.
-I believe you are the expert of your own life and that our work together can empower you to move towards self-discovery and self-acceptance.
+Our work together can empower you to move towards self-discovery and self-acceptance.

 I BECAME A THERAPIST TO HELP PEOPLE WHO ARE SEEKING ADDITIONAL SUPPORT THROUGH LIFE’S CHALLENGES.